keithalewis/math/sdt.md

 Mathematics is all about thinking clearly and following your nose, but it turns out to be remarkably difficult to do this in a rigorous manner.

-Euclid introduced the notion of _truth_.
+Euclid introduced the notion of _truth_ that could be _proved_ from _axioms_ that were assumed to be true.
 The Sophists before him were concerned with using language to shape reality.
 They figured out how to shut someone down by pointing out their argument was not _valid_.

 Euclid was wrong.
-The Sophists were right.
+The Sophists were right(er).
 He lead humanity on a two millenium wild goose chase with his fifth postulate:

 > If a straight line falling on two straight lines makes the interior